ThriveCart Review Summary

-Where ThriveCart pulls ahead, in this comparison, is their built-in affiliate platform (once again).
+Where ThriveCart pulls ahead, in this comparison, is their built-in affiliate program (once again).

-In Clickfunnels, you’d need to get the Etison Elite package to unlock their affiliate platform called Backpack which is $297/month.
+In Clickfunnels, you’d need to get the Etison Elite plan (now known as their Platinum plan) to unlock their affiliate systems called Backpack, which is $297/month.

-Personally, I haven’t heard good things about their affiliate platform.
+Personally, I haven’t heard good things about Backpack.